-Our guest speakers Marlena Lagasse and Shakeila Valentine suggested that having a safe office setup can greatly help to mitigate the consequences of impactful content.
+Our guest speakers Marlena Lagasse and Shakeila Valentine suggested that having a safe office setup can significantly help to mitigate the consequences of impactful content.
 It is important to consider, that certain content will naturally elicit negative emotions.
 Establishing a private workspace can help to avoid directly affecting the people around you.
 This will simultaneously help to prevent unwanted exposure to harmful content for people who are passing by your workstation.

 The right setup